 8. If you are having trouble getting to sleep, don’t struggle in bed or you will train yourself to have difficulties there

 When we have difficulty initiating sleep we often toss and turn in bed and try to force sleep to come.
 As this is repeated, night after night, this sets up a situation where we associate our bed with the anxiety of not being able to sleep.
 If you are unable to get to sleep within 15 minutes, go to another quiet place and lie down until you feel ready to fall asleep, and then return to your bedroom to sleep.

 9. Avoid eating or drinking in the few hours right before going to bed

-Discomfort with indigestion, heartburn or acid reflux as well as needing to get up multiple times to urinate can be very disruptive to a good night’s sleep.
-It is best to avoid setting up these situations by not eating or drinking in the few hours just prior to bedtime.
+Discomfort with indigestion, heartburn or acid reflux can be very disruptive to a good night’s sleep.
+It is best to avoid setting up these situations by not eating a heavy meal in the few hours just prior to bedtime.

 10. Make sleep a priority: don’t sacrifice sleep to do other activities